 This principle requires that the company have a board of an effective composition, size and commitment to adequately discharge its duties and responsibilities.
-Whilst the Board of Optiscan considers that its composition and size is sufficient to adequately discharge its duties and responsibilities, in its current form it does not have a majority of directors who are independent.
+The Board of Optiscan considers that its composition and size is sufficient to adequately discharge its duties and responsibilities, in its current form there are a majority of directors who are considered independent.